Fairmont Austin

 The Fairmont Austin is a 37-story hotel located on 101 Red River St, in Downtown Austin, Texas.
 Groundbreaking for the project began on November 3, 2014.
 The hotel, at 1400000 sqft, is the largest of the Fairmont hotel chain.
 The hotel tops out at 595 ft tall, surpassing Austin's previous tallest hotel, the Hilton Austin Hotel.
 The Fairmont Austin also features a skyway connection to the Austin Convention Center.

-The Fairmont Austin also features five restaurants: Good things, a coffee shop with quick bites.
+The Fairmont Austin also features five restaurants: Good Things, a coffee shop with quick bites.
 Rules and Regs, the tapas bar and restaurant on the 7th floor pool deck.
 Revue, a multi outlet style restaurant modeled after a movie set.
-Fulton, a craft cocktail bar and restaurant which features live music each and every night.
+Fulton, a craft cocktail bar and restaurant, features live music each and every night.
 And finally, Garrison, a modern american, post oak, open flame, luxe dining experience.

 History

 The groundbreaking for the Fairmont Austin was held on November 3, 2014.
 The hotel was expected to reach completion in late January to early February 2018 but was delayed until March 2018.
 The hotel opened on March 5, 2018, in time for South by Southwest.